dschear94/AudioCloud/README.md

 Built from scratch, using HTML and CSS.
 ![cpb](app/assets/gifs/fs_cpb.gif)

 Allows users to enjoy an uninterrupted listening experience throughout the application.
-Achieved using a modular React component, maintaining it's own mutable state, in combination with a selective Redux store, ensuring singular audio playback*:
+Achieved using a modular React component, maintaining it's own mutable state, in combination with a selective Redux store, ensuring singular audio playback*.
+The progress bar allows the user to seek specific points in the track without the need to hear audio skip around.
+Here's a peak into how I did it:

 ```javascript
    handleProgressDrag(e) {